cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 ## Create

-Create a new MedicationStatement:
+Create a new medication statement.

     POST /MedicationStatement

-_Implementation Notes_
+_Notes_

-* If [MedicationStatement.medication] is a reference, it must refer to a [contained] Medication with the code field populated and cannot have any product.ingredients populated.
+* If [MedicationStatement.medication] is a reference, it must refer to a [contained] medication with the code field populated and cannot have any product.ingredients populated.
 * Only medication statements about home medications or historical medications can be created.
-Medication statements about prescribed medications cannot be created because MedicationStatement isn't used to capture compliance information.
+Medication statements about prescribed medications cannot be created because the MedicationStatement resource is not used to capture compliance information.
 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored or result in errors.
+Unsupported fields are ignored or result in errors.

 ### Authorization Types